Infinadeck/InfinadeckTrackingSDK/README.md

 | ```Infinadeck::SkeletonJoints::FootRight``` | ```Infinadeck::SkeletonJoints::AnkleRight``` |

 Each joint consists of ```poition```, ```rotation```, ```velocity```, ```acceleration```, and an optional ```name```. ```position``` and ```rotation``` should always be set for each tracked joint, while ```velociy``` and ```acceleration``` may be optionally set.

+## Infinadeck Coordinate System

+The Infinadeck system defines the X-axis as being parallel to the treadmill X-axis the Y-axis being parallel to the treadmill Y-Axis, and the Z-axis as pointing up from the ground.